 The darker period of the year lasts for 3.2 months, from November 3 to February 10, with an average daily incident shortwave energy per square meter below 3.5 kWh.
 The darkest day of the year is December 21, with an average of 2.4 kWh.

 For the purposes of this report, the geographical coordinates of Denver are 39.739 deg latitude, -104.985 deg longitude, and 5,266 ft elevation.

-The topography within 2 miles of Denver contains only modest variations in elevation, with a maximum elevation change of 243 feet, and an average elevation above sea level of 5,248 feet.
-Within 10 miles contains very significant variations in elevation (1,562 feet).
-Within 50 miles contains extreme variations in elevation (9,649 feet).
+The topography within 2 miles of Denver contains only modest variations in elevation, with a maximum elevation change of 243 feet and an average elevation above sea level of 5,248 feet.
+Within 10 miles contains only modest variations in elevation (1,562 feet).
+Within 50 miles contains very significant variations in elevation (9,649 feet).

 The area within 2 miles of Denver is covered by shrubs (60%) and artificial surfaces (38%), within 10 miles by artificial surfaces (61%) and shrubs (32%), and within 50 miles by grassland (33%) and trees (28%).